zmewshaw/deep_learning/README.md

-# Machine Learning
+# Deep_Learning

- Messing around with machine learning in python.
+## About
+Here is where I experiment with deep neural networks in python with Tensorflow.